mijordan3/BNP_sensitivity/writing/journal_paper/Readme.md

+## Outline

+The outline is in [this Google doc](https://docs.google.com/document/d/1st4Tr1yTPvFtEvoc906oLrBah_MQ30Ro7D3I1M1DMbI/edit).

 ## LaTeX conventions

-- Please make changes through pull requests, and merge with master only when there are no undefined or duplicated labels.
+- Please make changes on a separate branch through pull requests, and merge with master only when there are no undefined or duplicated labels.

 - Please use `refstyle` and `varioref` references.
 The reference types